 - Coordination between the left and the right hand

-From simple scales like major scales, minor scales (all 3 types of minor scales) to chords (major, minor, diminished, and 7th chords), all these should be included in your practice routine.
+It’s important to include a variety of scales and chords in your practice routine.
+This should include major scales, minor scales (natural, harmonic, and melodic), as well as chords such as major, minor, diminished, and 7th chords.
+By practicing these elements, you will gain a deeper understanding of how they work together and be better equipped to express yourself creatively through your playing.
 Arpeggios and chord inversions should also be practiced.
 There are a lot of exercises that you can incorporate into the practice session that will give you absolute control and efficiency of your right hand, for example, a very popular book of exercises is the Hanon.
 They are excellent warm-up exercises and are very useful for strengthening the fourth and fifth fingers of the right hand.

 Your left-hand technique is more demanding than its counterpart because it is performing two tasks at once, squeezing or stretching the bellows and pushing bass and pre-set chord buttons.
 It is common for beginner accordionists to have problems with the left hand and it takes some practice and patience to get used to it.

 One common problem faced by beginner accordionists is “running out of bellows”.
-Most beginners aren’t sure how far to stretch or squeeze the bellows especially between phrases in songs or pieces.
-For this reason, as I said earlier, you should mark bellows inversions on the score.
+Most beginners aren’t sure how far to stretch or squeeze the bellows, especially between phrases in songs or pieces.
+For this reason, as I said earlier, you should mark the bellows inversions on the score.

 Coordination between the left and the right hand: